dulbrich/ward-cleaning-2025-3/docs/CONTACTS.md

   doNotContact: boolean
 ): Promise<{ success: boolean; message: string }> {
   // Generate the user hash
-  // If doNotContact=true, insert into do_not_contact table
+  // If doNotContact=true, insert into do_not_contact table with only the hash
   // If doNotContact=false, delete from do_not_contact table
   // Return success/failure message
 }